vetal-esher/MT32-DIT/README.md

 <h2>Mounting</h2>
 <p>To avoid bad contact problem, the only way is to desolder DAC and socket it on the MT32-DIT pcb.
-This process is very hard to process without proper experience.
+This process is very hard without proper experience.
 First of all, you need to replace nearby caps with lower profile equivalents.
 Film caps are perfectly fit this objective.
 Then desolder the DAC itself.</p>

 <p float="left"><img src="images/montage/desolder.jpg" width="50%"><img src="images/montage/caps01.jpg" width="50%"></p>

 <p>While replacing the caps, it is time to think about picking A/B/C/INH directly from CD4051 demuxer.
-When you solder wires directly to DIP-package pins, wires tend to break when they bend, so i decided to solder a small breadboard over CD4051 for easy access to this signals.
+When you solder wires directly to DIP-package pins, wires tend to break when they bend, so i decided to solder a small protoboard over CD4051 for easy access to this signals.

 <p><img src="images/montage/abc_inh_brd.jpg"></p>
-<p>I will use PBD (2-row) 2.54 female headers for socketing the DIT pcb in DAC place.
-One row, of course, will be removed.
+<p>I used PBD (2-row) 2.54 female headers for socketing the DIT pcb in DAC place.
+One row, of course, needs to be removed.
 Why 2-row?
-Just because i have much more PBD headers than PBS.
+Just because i had much more PBD headers than PBS.
 You can use PBS if you want.
 Then socket the PCM54HP on DIT pcb.</p>

 <p float="left"><img src="images/montage/pdb_s.jpg" width="50%"><img src="images/montage/pdb_pcb.jpg" width="50%"></p>